FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

 * SUT/DUT packet processing capacity is the same in both directions, resulting in the same packet loss under load.

+MLRsearch can be applied even without those assumptions, but in that case the aggregate loss ratio is less useful as a metric.

+MLRsearch can be used for network transactions consisting of more than just one packet, or anything else that has intended load as input and loss ratio as output (duration as input is optional).
+This text uses mostly packet-centric language.

 # MLRsearch Overview

 The main properties of MLRsearch: